ameliaemahizer/OnlineBookSubscription/README.md

 ake5280 - Amelia Emahizer: <br>

-- **10%:** Created our database and tables within; Added user and search information into the created tables; Created a HomePageView form to connect LoginView and SearchView; Wrote HomePageView code to connect LoginView and SearchView.
+- **10%:** Updated our database and tables within; Added user and search information into the created tables; Created a HomePageView form to connect LoginView and SearchView; Wrote HomePageView code to connect LoginView and SearchView.
 Edited code for others.
-Added several books to the arraylist.

 ajf6238 - Aidan Fitz: <br>